MOLD IN BASEMENT | PROBLEMS & SOLUTIONS

-How to identify & resolve basement mold issues
+How to identify & resolve your basement mold issues

-But what happens when a body of air cools down?
-The relative humidity increases.
-The volume of air expands and contracts dramatically with temperature changes.
-Water vapor does not.
+Excess humidity is common in basements as well.
+Most homeowners keep the temperature a bit lower in the basement, which causes the relative humidity to increase.
+When the temperature is lowered, the volume of air shrinks.
+However, the volume of moisture stays the same.
 Therefore, as the air cools the ‘relative’ amount of moisture goes up.
 Because the volume of moisture has not changed, the moisture now occupies a greater percentage of a given volume of air.
 This is why it’s called ‘relative’ humidity.
 The actual quantity of moisture hasn’t changed, it’s just become relatively greater in comparison to the air.

 Below are two graphs – one showing the typical conditions inside a well ventilated home in the winter.
 With the temperature at 68F, the RH is down at 35%.
 This is perfect.
 Mold would have a very difficult time growing in these conditions.
 The second graph shows what happens to the relative humidity when you take the exact same air and simply cool it down to 55F.
 The humidity hits 55%.
 In climates with damp winters such as Seattle, the starting conditions will likely be significantly higher, which will exacerbate the basement problem.

 Basements also have less ventilation than the rest of the home, allowing moisture to build up over time.
 These factors together can easily cause condensation and mold growth.

 Concrete is much more porous than you would imagine.
 Depending on how it cured and other factors, large quantities of water vapor can pass through the concrete slab.
 In a basement with bare concrete, the water vapor is absorbed into the adjacent air before any major problems can occur.